All Episodes

 Indians, right?

-The rest of them, there's what's called the Chile War in which Chileans are driven out of the violence.
+The rest of them, there's what's called the Chile War, in which Chileans are driven out of their guns.

-So these people are either driven out completely or they're confined to the edges while the 49ers, including, of course, the Indians.
+So these people are either driven out completely or they're confined to the edges while the 49ers, while the 49ers take, including, of course, the Indians.

-This is what triggered one of the few cases where this is clearly genocide, in which there was a concerted Formal effort to eradicate Indian peoples who are on these gold fields.
+This is what triggered one of the few cases in which this is clearly genocide, in which there was a concerted formal effort to eradicate Indian peoples who were on these goldfields.

 The California legislature funded bond issues to pay for militias to go kill Indians.